Bionus/imgbrd-grabber/docs/docs/filename.md

 !!! note

-    There is currently issues with conditionals inside other conditionals, so it is advised to not imbricate conditionals in your filename.
+    There are currently issues with conditionals inside other conditionals, so it is advised to not imbricate conditionals in your filename.

 ### Simple conditionals
 #### Token conditionals